Riddhish1/Mystic-Tarot/README.md

 - **Beautiful UI**: Mystical, space-themed design with animated background
 - **Card Animations**: Shuffling, selecting, and revealing animations
 - **Landscape Detection**: Warning for optimal orientation on mobile devices

+## 📱 App Functionality

+### 🃏 Tarot Card Drawing Process

+1. **Shuffling**: Begin your reading by shuffling the tarot deck with a beautiful animation
+2. **Selection**: Choose three cards from the fan-spread deck, each representing past, present, and future
+3. **Revelation**: Cards are automatically revealed with detailed interpretations of their meaning
+4. **Interpretation**: Each card provides insights for your past influences, current situation, and potential future outcomes

+### 🌟 User Experience Features

+- **Animated Backgrounds**: Mystical starry background creates an immersive atmosphere
+- **Responsive Layout**: Adapts seamlessly to any device size or orientation
+- **Intuitive Navigation**: Clear instructions guide users through the reading process
+- **Smooth Transitions**: Elegant animations between each stage of the reading
+- **Card Details**: Each card displays its name, meaning, and time position (past/present/future)

+### 🔄 Reading Flow

+- Start a new reading with a single click
+- Watch as the deck is shuffled with realistic animations
+- Select cards from the beautifully displayed fan
+- See your selected cards revealed with detailed interpretations
+- Reflect on your reading and start a new one when ready

 ## 📱 Screenshots & Demo